sveltejs/svelte-preprocess/README.md

     /** Disable a language by setting it to 'false' */
     scss: false,

+    /** Enable a language's default transformer by setting it to 'true' */
+    less: true,

     /**  Pass options to the default preprocessor method */
     stylus: {
       paths: ['node_modules']
     },

+    /**
-    /** Post process css with PostCSS by defining 'transformers.postcss' */
+     * Post process css with PostCSS by defining 'transformers.postcss'
+     * Pass 'true' to activate PostCSS transforms and use the `postcss.config.js` */
+    postcss: true,
     postcss: {
       plugins: [
         require('autoprefixer')({ browsers: 'last 2 versions' })